 For example: let’s say you’re a new company specialising in outdoor furniture.
 Focused on an older target audience, it’s not the kind of business you might think would need a social media brand – but the problem is the market for outside furniture is incredibly competitive.
 You think that you don’t need a brand – that it’s not in your target market – but it’s required to set you apart.
 So what do you do?

 Set yourself up on multiple channels

 It may help to gear your channels towards specific target audiences.
 Young people, for example, are moving increasingly towards visual mediums such as Instagram.
+Pinterest is a platform with hidden potential.
+IncrediTools mentions that you can buy followers easily.
 For your older target audience of homeowners, however, Twitter and Facebook might be most apt.

 An online presence can only be created through regular and dedicated posting.
 The more active you are, the more you’ll come upon other peoples’ activity feeds.
 A consistent posting schedule will gain you followers, as well as introducing them to your products.
 A haphazard uploading schedule will leave consumers disinterested.